r0psteev/terraform-openstack-example/README.md

 # terraform-openstack-example
-Setting up minimal Infra on terraform for CI/CD test
+Setting up minimal Infra on openstack with terraform for CI/CD tests

 ![](./Screenshot_20230212_072449.png)